BattleBots: BattleBots: Champions

 On July 19, 2022, a second spin-off, titled BattleBots: Champions, was announced.
 The streaming series aired from August 4 to September 8, 2022, on Discovery+.
 BattleBots: Champions is a sequel to BattleBots: Bounty Hunters, filmed concurrently with the 2022 season.

 BattleBots: Champions is a six-episode series involving 48 bots in total.
 In each of the first five episodes, eight bots fight through a single-elimination tournament, called the "Sin City Slugfest".
 Each winner of the Sin City Slugfest then battles a winner of a BattleBots: Bounty Hunters bounty match.
 The victor progresses to the Golden Bolt tournament.
 The sixth episode is the Golden Bolt tournament, where the five surviving bots face off against each other and three current or former BattleBots champions (for 2022, Tombstone, End Game, and Tantrum).
 The overall winner of BattleBots: Champions is awarded the Golden Bolt.

 From October 5 to November 9, 2023, a second season of BattleBots: Champions, titled BattleBots II: Sin City aired on Discovery Channel and streamed on MAX.
 The format was similar to the earlier series, eschewing the bounty match battle and replacing Tombstone with SawBlaze as an automatic Golden Bolt qualifier.
 It was filmed concurrently with the 2023 BattleBots World Championship VII (season 12).

 Currently, End Game is the reigning champion with two consecutive wins.

+According to Chris Rose, there is going to be another season of BattleBots: Champions on YouTube, with the filming taking place in Las Vegas in April-May 2026.

+BattleBots: Pro League

+On February 6, 2026, BattleBots announced that a new partnership with Bright Data would allow for what would be branded as “the next era of BattleBots.”
+This new sponsorship deal created BattleBots: Pro League, a 20-episode season premiering worldwide on YouTube, with weekly episodes on Thursdays.
+Pro League episodes follow a group stage style tournament, with 6 groups (A-F) of four robots each.
+Each robot in each group must face every other robot in its group (a round-robin format).
+The robot with the most wins from each group advances to a tournament later in the season.